UPCOMING duo, The Crisis has taken Harlow town-shoppers by storm with their acoustic versions of all-time classics.

 As the pair only started to perform together a couple of months ago, the gigs they have done are limited, but far from subtle.
 Henry explains, ‘The largest audience I’ve performed in front of is 100 people, most definitely.
 It was scary, but I enjoyed it regardless.’
 However, Rhys, formally a member of another band, has performed to 4000 people, stating, ‘I wasn’t expecting to perform to that many people.
 It shocked me more than anything that so many people wanted to see us.’

 The two lads who met at Sixth Form at Freman College in Buntingford are hoping to start a five-piece band in the near future, which they will advertise for any upcoming musicians to join.
 ‘We don’t really care what gender you are, if you’re good, you’re good.
 If a girl walks in and turns out to be the best drummer we’ve ever seen, she’s in!’ says Rhys.

 Currently, the twosome influenced by Pink Floyd, only performs covers when busking.
 It has proven to be a success, however, as certain songs seem to engage the most donations.
 Rhys stated, ‘Castle On The Hill by Ed Sheeran and Sweet Child Of Mine by Guns and Roses are the biggest crowd pleasers and we once got a standing ovation for it!’
 They hope in the next year to record an EP and to begin writing their own music.

-Talking to Janet who watched the boys performance and donated, commented, ‘It was a fantastic performance and clearly I’m not the only one who things so,’ gesturing to the money continuing to pour in for the young musicians.
+Janet who watched the boys’ performance, commented, ‘It was a fantastic performance and clearly I’m not the only one who things so,’ gesturing to the money continuing to pour in for the young musicians.